Drone Laws in Delaware (2023)

 In addition to the above law the Delaware state website states that drones are generally prohibited in Delaware state parks, but may be allowed to fly under special circumstances as determined by the director of the Division of Parks & Recreation.

 All drone pilots operating commercially in the state of Delaware are subject to the FAA’s Part 107 rules.
 Learn more about the FAA’s certification process to obtain a commercial drone license in this free guide.

 Know something we don’t about drone laws in Delaware?
 Send us an email at support[at]uavcoach[dot]com.
 We do our best to keep this list up-to-date, but the reality is that given the pace of the small unmanned aerial system (sUAS) industry and how municipal governments are responding, drone regulations in Delaware can change throughout the year, and changes can be hard to track.
 If we missed something, please reach out to let us know.

 Why fly a drone in Delaware?
 To get great shots like these!

 These are drone laws that apply only to certain regions, cities, or counties within the state of Delaware, and were created by various authorities within the state.

 This town law makes it illegal to fly a drone on the beach, boardwalk, or in any public area within the town limits.

-Take a Drone Flight Training Class in Deleware
+Take a Drone Flight Training Class in Delaware

-UAV Coach offers in-person training in select cities in Deleware.
+UAV Coach offers in-person training in Delaware.
 The 2-hour, in-person training class provides hands-on flight time with an instructor, practice with intelligent flight modes, and education on what to do before, during, and after a flight mission to stay compliant and safe.
 During the class, you’ll also get a chance to ask your questions about regulations, software, flight operations management, checklists and more.

 Want to get a feel for the kind of footage you could get flying a drone in Delaware?
 Here you go: